manifold-systems/manifold/manifold-core-parent/manifold/README.md

 the fragment type in use.
 In this case the GraphQL type manifold provides a special type with the single purpose of exposing a query `builder` method matching the one the `MoviesByGenre` query defines.

-Note not all manifold resources can be used as fragment values.
+Not all manifold resources can be used as fragment values.
 The fragment value concept is not always a good fit.
 For instance, the Properties manifold does not implement fragment values because a properties type is used statically.

-Note fragments as values are more useful with multiline String literals via the new [Text Blocks](https://openjdk.java.net/jeps/378) feature in Java 15:
+Fragments as values are more useful with multiline String literals via the new [Text Blocks](https://openjdk.java.net/jeps/378) feature in Java 15:

 <p><img src="http://manifold.systems/images/graphql_fragment.png" alt="graphql value fragment" width="70%" height="70%"/></p>